-Georgia Nursing Home Abuse & Neglect Lawyers
+Georgia Nursing Home Abuse Lawyer

-Nursing homes have a duty to provide professional care to every patient in their facility and to treat every resident with respect and dignity.
+Prevalence of Nursing Home Abuse and Neglect in Georgia Long-Term Care FacilitiesNursing homes have a duty to provide professional care to every patient in their facility and treat every resident with respect and dignity.
 Sadly, Georgia follows the national trend in falling short of that standard.

-Despite the existence of state and federal laws establishing minimum standards for nursing care, nursing homes in Georgia have been shown to have a significant problem with neglect and safety issues.
-The federal Centers for Medicare and Medicaid Services found that of the 364 nursing homes operating in the state, 141 (39 percent) provided their residents substandard care that was below the national average.
+Concerning Patient Safety Problems Found in Georgia Nursing HomesThe federal Centers for Medicare and Medicaid Services found that of the 364 nursing homes operating in the state, 141 (thirty-nine percent) provided their resident's substandard care that was below the national average.

-The state of nursing home care in Georgia clearly demands the intervention of nursing home abuse and neglect attorneys.
-You must take action if you witness your loved one being abused or suspect abuse in a Georgia nursing home.
-Call a Georgia nursing home attorney to get help in investigating your concerns of abuse or neglect today.
+You must act if you witness your loved one being abused or suspect nursing home abuse.
+Call the Georgia nursing home abuse attorneys at Nursing Home Law Center to get help in investigating your concerns of nursing home abuse or neglect today.

-Georgia Laws Protecting Nursing Home Residents
+Federal Laws Governing Nursing Home Care Elderly Nursing Home Residents

-When it is believed that a nursing home resident is or may be the victim of abuse, medical staff and caregivers employed by a facility are obligated to report such abuse or signs of abuse to authorities, as are emergency medical personnel, coroners, therapists, employees of social service agencies, and even clergy members.
+When it is believed that a nursing home resident is or might be the victim of abuse, medical staff and caregivers employed by a facility are obligated to report such abuse or signs of abuse to authorities, as are emergency medical personnel, coroners, therapists, employees of social service agencies, and even clergy members.

-Family members, friends, loved ones, or any other person who suspects that a resident is being abused, neglected, or exploited can report their concerns to the department.
-The victim may qualify for emergency services from a state adult protection agency.
+Family members, friends, loved ones, or any other person who suspects that a resident is being abused, neglected, or exploited can report their concerns to the Department.
+The victim might qualify for emergency services from a state adult protection agency.

 Read more about legislative efforts in Georgia to expand protection for at-risk seniors here.